Sign up to our Newsletter

 Litigation

-The process of taking legal action.
-The first step to bringing a lawsuit against someone.
+The process of taking legal action is the first step in bringing a lawsuit against someone.
 During the litigation process, a judge needs to decide whether there is enough evidence to move the case forward.

 LSAT

-The acronym for “Law School Admissions Test,” the standard test for law school admission.
+The acronym for “Law School Admissions Test,” is the standard test for law school admission.

 Motion